Legal Assistant Salary

 To become a legal assistant, you might follow the same path as a paralegal.
 Paralegals possess an associate’s degree in paralegal studies or a bachelor’s degree in another field and a certificate in paralegal studies (we discuss this here).
 One of the most common ways to become a paralegal or legal assistant is to earn an associate’s degree in paralegal studies from a post-secondary institution.
 In some cases, you may be required to have a bachelor’s degree.
 Because there are only a few schools who offer a bachelor’s degrees in paralegal studies, many paralegals with a bachelor’s degree have their degree in another subject and then earn a certificate in paralegal studies from a paralegal education program approved by the American Bar Association.

-Fremont College is one of only a number of Paralegal programs in California that offers a Paralegal Studies program approved by the American Bar Association.
+Fremont University is one of only a number of Paralegal programs in California that offers a Paralegal Studies program approved by the American Bar Association.
 Our program offers students the opportunity to earn their paralegal certificate in just 15 months.
-When you complete Fremont College’s accelerated program, you will earn an Associate of Arts degree in Paralegal Studies, and be on the right path to a rewarding career as a legal assistant or paralegal.
+When you complete Fremont University’s accelerated program, you will earn an Associate of Arts degree in Paralegal Studies, and be on the right path to a rewarding career as a legal assistant or paralegal.